Amukta Ani

-Amukta Ani (English: Two In One) is a 2014 Indian Meitei language film directed by Romi Meitei and produced by Jenny Khurai.
+Amukta Ani (English: Two In One) is a 2014 Manipuri film directed by Romi Meitei and produced by Jenny Khurai.
 It stars Bala Hijam, Roshan Pheiroijam and Sushmita Mangsatabam in the lead roles.
 The story of the film was written by Laishram Santosh and Thoi, and screenplay by Romi Meitei and Laishram Santosh.

 The film was released at Bhagyachandra Open Air Theatre (BOAT) on 11 October 2014 with a red-carpet event hosted by WOL Media named as Khongul.

-Synopsis
+Plot

 The movie is about a boy striving to earn a girl's love.
 Mangal is a spoilt child.
 Both Mangal and Thoibi study at the same school.
 Mangal meets Thoibi when he is fighting with the gatekeeper of the school.
 Since then, he follows her everywhere (including tuition centres).
 He even follows her to Delhi.
 It is a love triangle film, where Langlen comes in between Thoibi and Mangal, and the film shows how Thoibi takes all the responsibilities of misclosings and misunderstandings in the love triangle.
 The film also shows Thoibi and Langlen's contrasting personalities.